Prostate Cancer Treatment

 How effective is modern radiation treatment of prostate cancer?

-Radiation therapy can give more radiation dose directly to the prostate than to surrounding healthy tissues, given the improvements in technology and imaging techniques.
-Physicians use various imaging techniques to see the prostate and surrounding tissues in three dimensions, so that the radiation beams can be tailored more precisely to the individual patient's unique needs.
-Physicians can estimate and minimize the dose of radiation that will be received near the rectum, small bowel, bladder and hips during the course of radiation treatment to reduce the risk of side effects and complications.
-The goal is to safely provide a higher dose of radiation than even five years ago, which helps to improve the chances of cure.
-For similar stage and prostate cancer types, radiation therapy is as effective as surgery but with a different treatment process and different side effects.
+Thanks to improvements in technology and daily imaging, radiation therapy can deliver a higher radiation dose directly to the tumor while sparing surrounding healthy tissue.
+Doctors use different imaging techniques to see the prostate and surrounding tissues in three dimensions.
+This allows the doctor to tailor the radiation more precisely to the individual patient's unique needs.
+Treatment planning allows them to estimate and minimize radiation exposure to the rectum, small bowel, bladder, and hips.
+This helps reduce the risk of side effects and complications.
+The goal is to safely provide a high dose of radiation, which improves the chance of cure.
+For similar stage and prostate cancer types, radiation therapy is as effective as surgery.

 What happens during radiation therapy?

 Radiation therapy uses high-energy x-rays (photons) or a stream of particles (protons).
-When radiation is used at high doses (many times those used for x-ray imaging exams), it can destroy abnormal cells.
-Cancer cell death and injury are accumulated with each radiation treatment.
-Each treatment destroys some of the cancer cells.
-This happens at a microscopic level.
+High doses of radiation (many times those used for x-ray exams) can destroy abnormal cancer cells.
+Each treatment destroys some of the cancer cells at a microscopic level.
 Patients do not feel the radiation during treatment.
-They will only hear some electrical noise and see warning lights from the machine.
+They will only hear some electrical noise and may see light from the machine.

 What are possible side effects of radiation therapy?

-As radiation treatment progresses, it may cause patients to become tired.
-While adequate rest is important, doctors usually advise patients to try to stay as active as they can.
-Patients may have some rectal irritation such as bowel urgency, discomfort, diarrhea and/or frequent and uncomfortable urination.
-In addition, skin in the treated area may become dry.
-Redness or tenderness is unusual.
-Radiation therapy can also cause hair loss in the pelvic area.
-The loss may be temporary or permanent, depending on the amount of radiation used.
+Initially, most patients do not have side effects.
+Radiation side effects build with time.
+They tend to be worse toward the end of a week and better after the weekend break.
+As radiation treatment goes on, it may cause you to feel tired.
+While adequate rest is important, doctors will usually advise you to stay as active as you can.
+You may have some rectal irritation such as bowel urgency, discomfort, diarrhea, and/or frequent and uncomfortable urination.
+Also, skin in the treated area may become dry.
+Redness, tenderness, or hair loss is unusual.

 What kind of treatment follow-up should I expect?

-Patients are usually asked to return to see the radiation oncologist about two to eight weeks after the last session of radiation therapy.
-The main purpose of this first visit after the treatment is to see whether the side effects—such as bowel or urinary symptoms—have subsided.
+Patients usually return to see the radiation oncologist about two to eight weeks after the last radiation therapy session.
+The main purpose of this visit is to see if the side effects from treatment—such as bowel or urinary symptoms—have subsided.
 In most patients, these symptoms subside in a few weeks.
-The doctor will check up on you and make sure that you make good progress in recovery.
-After that, you will have regular follow-up at intervals of three to six months.
-A digital rectal examination may be done to assess the prostate gland.
-A blood test will be performed to measure your PSA level and to assess your response to the treatment.
-An elevated level of PSA can indicate the presence of prostate cancer.
-During follow up the physician can also monitor any late side effects from your radiation treatment and offer assistance in managing these side effects.
+The doctor will check up on you and make sure you make good progress in recovery.
+After that, you will have regular follow-ups every three to six months.
+Your doctor may use a digital rectal exam to assess your prostate.
+A blood test will measure your PSA level and assess your response to treatment.
+Higher PSA levels can indicate the presence of prostate cancer.
+During follow-up, your doctor can also monitor any late treatment side effects and help manage them.

-If you ask the radiation oncologist, "How am I doing?
+You may ask the radiation oncologist, “How am I doing?
 Is the cancer all gone?
-Am I cured?" he or she cannot answer these questions immediately, as is the case following surgery.
-After radiation therapy, the response may take months to become fully manifest.
-Dead cancer cells have to be gradually disposed of by the body.
-Some cancer cells, even if technically dead (i.e., they cannot multiply), may continue to function for some time before they ultimately die.
-For successful radiation therapy, the PSA level drop is much slower than that of surgery.
-The PSA usually drops by half every three to four months after the radiation, and typically to the lowest level in about 12 to 18 months.
+Am I cured?”
+However, they cannot answer these questions immediately.
+After radiation therapy, it may take months to see your full treatment response.
+The body gradually disposes of dead cancer cells.
+Some cancer cells, even if technically dead (they cannot multiply), may continue to function for a while before ultimately dying.
+The rate of PSA level drop for successful radiation therapy is much slower than that of surgery.
+PSA usually drops by half every three to four months after radiation, and typically to the lowest level in about 12 to 18 months.

 Are there any new developments in treating my disease?

-For information and resources about clinical trials and to learn about current clinical trials being conducted, visit:
+For information and resources about clinical trials and to learn about current clinical trials being conducted in prostate cancer, visit:

 Which test, procedure or treatment is best for me?